joejag/starters/readme.md

 # Starters

+> Wouldn't it be nice if we didn't have to mess around with tooling to try ideas out?

 A node package that gives you the start of a new project with unit tests in many different languages.

 Currently we support: